haiwenwu/ELOR2021/README.md

 # Matlab codes
 Matlab codes for the simulation of our paper "On self-learning mechanism for the output regulation of second-order affine nonlinear systems."
+(Under review)